1Picco/TV-Dynamic-Audio-Control-System/README.md

 * persistent configuration

 The design intentionally favors a relatively direct Arduino implementation over large software abstractions, making the behavior of the physical device easier to inspect and modify.

----

-## License

-No specific open-source license is currently declared.

-Unless a license is added to the repository, the source should be considered **all rights reserved by the author**.